136MasterNR/Battles-of-Batch/README.md

 This project uses ANSI as a text formatter.
 We use ANSI to format the colors on the window and manage displayed text.
 It is required for almost anything to work properly.

+Please note that downloading the game from this repository is not recommended because it contains features which are yet not finished or not tested.

 # About
 ### Contact (#1.0)
   - Discord: [Discord]([discord.gg/Qst63njdBG](https://discord.com/invite/Qst63njdBG)) (for Community & Support)